Brighton in Colour: City Guide to Street Art, Pavilion & Culture

 Some lean into London minimalism, elevated by a statement piece from the North Laine.
 Others go full rainbow, steampunk, or theatrical flapper frills, 1940s tailoring, or head-to-toe vintage.
 In Brighton, dressing up isn’t reserved for occasions; it’s an everyday art form.
 Unlike cities chasing seasonal trends, Brighton walks to its own beat.

 This open-minded ethos fosters individuality and diversity.
 The culture thrives on independent businesses, inventive restaurants, and community-driven creative hubs.
-You feel it in the flavours, the storefronts, and the people.
-To understand where this vibrant culture originated, you need to go back in history.

 The Royal Pavilion